joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 - Java 8
 - Slightly more than a basic understanding of identity management
 - Some way to insert encrypted seeds into a directory.
+  - Currently, the plugin only supports seeds encrypted with ebc algorithms (there's no support for an IV).

 Installing